Treating Heartburn with Surgery

 - Have no other underlying medical problems, such as heart or lung disease

 Not all patients are candidates for laparoscopic surgery.
 More invasive procedures, such as laparotomy (requires opening the abdomen) and thoracotomy (opening the chest), may be necessary for some people.
 Talk to your doctor to see what's right for you.

 Will laparoscopic surgery cure chronic heartburn?

 Although more than 90% of patients undergoing this procedure are initially cured of chronic heartburn, experts aren't sure if this is a permanent cure.
-Many patients who undergo the surgery eventually return to the use of anti-reflux medications.
 New devices and procedures are being studied to improve the benefit to those who are not able to find relief with medications.